 Why Storing Fat Does Not Equal Fat Gain

-Take one snapshot in time.
+Consider one snapshot in time.
 You may be actively storing fat away in fat cells at that point.
 A typical instance would be after a meal.
 You take in food, it’s broken down into it’s basic components and you now have a huge availability of substrates that can be used for many processes, including energy production.

 So say we have just eaten a meal.
 We’ll now have a lot of substrate (glucose, amino acids, fatty acids) available to go one of three ways: